 The media played a major role in the success of the Civil Rights movement.
 The media brought the inequalities and denials of basic civil rights in the South to the attention of the entire nation.
 America in the 1950s was still a fundamentally racist nation, but the NAZI horrors in Europe had made racism except in the South an untenable moral position.
 Even those with racist views would increasingly deny such views in polite society and increasingly rejected government policies restricting Black rights.
 Given this shift in White attitudes, media coverage of the exposing the brutalities of Southern racism and supression of legitimate Black expirations turned the conscious of a nation.
 While many if not most White Americans still harbored racist views, few outside the South favored denying Blacks the right to vote and other civil liberties.
 Most were horrified with the beatings, murders, and other brutalities exposed by the media.
 Many northern whites did not understand what was happening in the South.
 Here the new medium of televesion delivered powerful images to the nsation's living room.
 Print media was important, but it was television coverage that was central to the Civil Rights movement.
 Hollywood also played a role in changing attitudes.

-The shining momment of the Civil Rights movement has to be when Dr. King stood on the steps in front of the Lincoln memorial and told his country about his "dream".
+The shining momment of the Civil Rights movement has to be when Dr. King stood on the steps of the Lincoln memorial and told his country about his "dream".
 It is certainly one of the great speeches in American history.
 His riviting, brief address would in only 2 years be followed by the most far reaching civil rights legislation in American history.
 He ends the speech, "Free at last, free at last, thank God Almighty, we are free at last!"
 The original idea was not Dr. Kings', but A. Philip Randolph's in 1941 and he began promoting it again in the early 60s.
 [Bass] After sone initial reluctance, Dr. King agreed to the idea as a way of promoting the civil rights legislation before Congress.
 Many urged caution, but one deciding on the March, King promoted it with a passion and became adament about it.
 The Fedral Government prepared for a race riot.
 It proved to be the largest non-violent demonstration in American history with some 250,000 people on the Mall.
 At the time the dignified deportment of the crowd was reported by the media rather than Dr. King's speech.
 [Hansen] Many Whites had expected a Black riot on the mall.
 It is the "I have a dream" part of the speech that is best remembered today, perhaps it is the most lyrical, idealistic part of the speech--and for that reason probably most appealing to many White Americans.
 There were some more militant parts of the speech.
 Some speakers had to be restrained in their remarks.
 John Lewis with SNCC had wanted to thraten a non-vilolent march south like Sherman.
 King was criticised for not being militant enough.
 His speech is seen today as one of the most important speeches in American history.
 At the time many criticised March on Washington as pushing too hard.
 Justice Hugo Black who was concerned about demonstrations and petrified of mobs mentioned to an aquaintance of Dr. King that he should stop marching.
 When she passed on the message, Dr. King replied, "I'm sorry, Mrs. Durr.
 I greatly respect Justice Black, but we must march.
 I have to get fear out of these Negroes.
 They've been scared for three hundred years and they must get rid of fear before they'll ever be able to do anything.
 Marching is the only way to do this."
 [Newman, pp. 542-543.]
 Another major purpose was to convince President Kennedy to commit the political capital to make civil rights a priority.
 The President invited Dr. King to the White House afterwards and cingratlte him on his success.
 The President had decided to make that commitment.

 Two months after the March on Washingon, President Kennedy was assasinatd in Dallas, Texas.
 Vice President Lyndon Johnson, a southerner from Texas became president.
 Senator Johnson in the 1960 election had played a major role in Senator Kennedy's election by saving some of the southern states for the Democratic ticket.
 It was not immediately apparent how the new president would approach Civil Right.
 He was a southerner.
 As Majority Leader he has pushed the first Civil Rights law in a century through the Senate (1956).
 The then Senator Johnson knew what civil rights leaders did not appreciate that the symbolish of action and commitment were more important at the time than the actual provisions.
 He did it, however, at the cost of emasculating it.
 As vice president he was not involved in civil rights issues.
 Thus civil rights leaders had no idea what to expect and weee in facr deeply suspicious of the new president.
 In fact, Prsident Johnsom embraced the Civil Rights movement and managed to ram though Congress the most important Civil Rights legislation since Reconstruction.
 And this time there would be no turning back the clock.